Vector bundles on quantum conjugacy classes: Quantization of associated vector bundles

 \subsection{Quantum vector bundles as projective $\Tc^\k$-modules}

 We saw in the previous section that the locally finite parts of the $U_q(\g)$-modules $\Hom(M_\la, M_{\la,\xi})$ and $\Hom(M_{\la,\xi},M_\la)$ are isomorphic to $\Tc^{(\xi,0)}$ and, respectively, $\Tc^{(0,\xi)}$.
 In particular, the locally finite part of $\End(M_\la)$ is a $U_q(\g)$-algebra, isomorphic to $\Tc^\k$.
-The following result is obtained in \cite{JM} (cf. Theorem 6.6) for quaternionic projective plain but the proof is valid for the general case. \begin{thm} The $\Fin_q(\g)$-module category $\O_q(t)$ is equivalent to the category of equivariant finitely generated projective right $\Tc^\k$-modules. \end{thm}
+The following result is obtained in \cite{JM}, Theorem 5.6 for quaternionic projective plain but is valid in general. \begin{thm} The $\Fin_q(\g)$-module category $\O_q(t)$ is equivalent to the category of equivariant finitely generated projective right $\Tc^\k$-modules. \end{thm}

 Similar statement holds upon replacement of right $\Tc^\k$-modules with left.

 It follows that any invariant projector from $V\tp M_\la$ to an irreducible submodule is a matrix with entries in the locally finite part of $\End(M_\la)$, which coincides with $\Tc^\k$ if we allow for division by $q-1$.
 The question is if such a projector has classical limit.
 We did not check it for projective spaces and even spheres in \cite{M4,M5} and we fill that gap here.\begin{lemma} For each $W\in \Fin_q(\g)$ there is a quasi-classical isomorphism of $U_q(\g)$-modules. \end{lemma} \begin{proof} Decomposing the left-hand side to isotypic components we write it as